 Stillbirth

-A stillbirth is a death of a baby, at any time after 24 completed weeks of pregnancy.
+A stillbirth is the death of a baby, at any time after 24 completed weeks of pregnancy.

 What is a stillbirth?

-A stillbirth is the loss of a baby before or during delivery.
-Both miscarriage and stillbirth describe pregnancy loss, but they differ according to when the loss occurs.
+Pregnancy loss is a broad term that describes the loss of a baby at any time during pregnancy or during delivery.
+Both miscarriage and stillbirth are types of pregnancy loss, but they differ according to when the loss occurs.
 A stillbirth is when the loss happens after 24 weeks of pregnancy.
 Before this, if you lose your baby, it's called a miscarriage.

 Are stillbirths common?